mikependon/RepoDB.NET/pages/classes/lenqueryfield.md

 An extended query field class that is being used to define a query expression for the SQL statement using the LEN function.
 It inherits the [QueryField](/class/queryfield) object.

+{: .important }
-> This functional query field object is only useful for SQL Server data provider.
+> This functional query field object is only for SQL Server data provider.

 ## Usability